Read the info below, then check in using this button:

-The following is what you can expect when you get outdoors with us.
+The following list what you can expect when you get outdoors with us.

 Welcome chat and circle of names – before each event, everyone goes around the circle and introduces themselves and tells the group where their favourite place to get out is.
 It means we can start the day with familiar faces, and have great conversation starters for getting to know each other and making friends.

 Safety briefing – your trip host lets everyone know about the plan for the day, and what to do in case of an emergency.
-We outline any risks (such as uneven terrain) based off our risk assessment form (written by HQ), and ensure attendees know where the required emergency or first aid equipment is, and who has it.
+We outline any risks, and ensure attendees know where the required emergency or first aid equipment is, and who has it.

-Sharing food – community and camaraderie are important values for us, and the sharing of food symbolises this.
-Sharing food is another opportunity to make friends and meet new people, so bring something home-made or from your home country.
-We encourage attendees to bring a snack to share with everyone, though it is not required or enforced.
-Any food allergies we are made aware of will be relayed to the group (confidentially) to ensure no food of that type is brought.
+Sharing food – community and camaraderie are important values for us, and the sharing of food (kai) symbolises this.
+Sharing food is another opportunity to make friends and meet new people, so bring something home-made or from your home country!

-Post-event debrief – at the start of our trips we set ‘intentions’ for the day.
-Meaning we ask “what do you want to get out of this?”.
-At the end of our trips, we debrief on the experience and ask everyone for the best bits and what they loved/liked/learned.
+Post-event debrief – At the end of our trips, we debrief on the experience and ask everyone for the best bits and what they loved/liked/learned.
 Go into our trips with your eyes and mind open – it’s more than just a walk, we are trying to change lives!